 As an accomplished musician, artist and designer with formal training in art, music and telecommunications, Simon Higgs provides expertise in the converging media industries.
 Equally at home in the recording studio, sound stage, or data center, Simon Higgs has credits, in no particular order, in electronic publishing, online security, Internet, interactive television, and music and entertainment industries.
 Very often, projects span multiple disciplines and/or industries.

 Simon Higgs was trained in telecommunications, in England, by British Telecom in the early 1980's, where, after graduating, he specialized in leased business circuits and the newly emerging digital PBXs (including those built around IBM mainframes).
-After a work-related accident, he left British Telecom to attend the University of the Nation's Academy of Performing Arts in Cambridge, Ontario, where he studied theatre under Colin Harbinson, and toured the US, Canada, and Central America as "Big Ted" in the award-winning play Toymaker & Son.
+He left British Telecom to attend the University of the Nation's Academy of Performing Arts in Cambridge, Ontario, where he studied theatre under Colin Harbinson, and toured the US, Canada, and Central America as "Big Ted" in the award-winning play Toymaker & Son.
 After the tour was over, he later returned to the campus as a staff member to help manage the audio/visual department.

 In the late 1980's Simon Higgs moved to the Los Angeles to study music.
 While studying at Musician's Institute's Guitar Institute Of Technology (GIT) in Hollywood in 1990, Simon Higgs was hired by Gibson Guitars as an Artist Relations Consultant where he worked with numerous headlining artists.
 Gibson also provided exposure to international marketing campaigns in print, radio, TV and movies and he was also able to vastly expand his computer music knowledge in support of the Oberheim product line.
-It also opened the doors to music software beta testing opportunities and participation in online music forums such as PAN.
+It also opened the doors to music software beta testing opportunities and participation in online music forums such as the Performing Artists Network (PAN).

 Long before Napster and web cameras went on sale (and even before the "Mosaic" web browser was released), Simon Higgs was delivering music and video across the internet legally.
 In 1992, he discovered that there were no royalties being collected from downloads of popular MIDI files from online BBS's (the missing publishing royalties were worth an estimated $50 million at that time).
 He published his findings in 1993, as a series of articles in the music press, outlining both the benefits and pitfalls of music downloading.

 Towards the end of 1993, Simon Higgs was hired by Electronic Cafe International to consult on an interactive TV project with Viacom that had artists performing together from different physical locations, thousands of miles apart.
-From that project, he produced one of the first Quicktime movie clips (of a Thomas Dolby performance) to be distributed over the internet via Stanford University's "info-mac" ftp archive.

 In 1994, as the CD-ROM began to emerge as a serious multimedia distribution platform, Simon Higgs edited the video footage from Charlton Heston's Voyage Through The Bible - New Testament television miniseries that Mr. Heston had made in 1992 for the Arts and Entertainment Network.
 The resulting CD-ROM included the complete King James Version, as well as readings by Mr. Heston and film footage of the Holy Land.